Kadai paneer step-by-step recipe with video and photos.

 1. Dry-roast coriander seeds and dry red chilli.
 Cool it and pound in a mortar pestle

-2. Saute onion and capsicum until done.
+2. Saute onion and capsicum until they are slightly charred.
 Set aside

 4. Add the pounded spice powder and cook for a minute

 6. Add the tomatoes and salt.
 Mix well and cook until the tomatoes are cooked completely

 9. Add the paneer.
 Mix gently and cook for 2-3 minutes

 10. Garnish with coriander leaves and serve hot